Plot or Extract Results of Constrained Correspondence Analysis or Redundancy Analysis

 - labels

-Optional text to be used instead of row names.
+Optional text to be used for selected items instead of row names.
 If you use this, it is good to check the default labels and their order using

 Factor to expand arrows in the graph.
 Arrows will be scaled automatically to fit the graph if this is missing.